Charlie929-dot/charlie_vault/英语/小组PPT展示.md

 To sum up, whether it’s the spiritual resonance between Yang Jiang and Qian Zhongshu, or the three core traits we just discussed—emotional competence, personal charm, and a good attitude toward relationships—they all tell us one thing: Love isn’t about luck or perfect conditions.
 It’s about being sincere, understanding, and kind to others.
 I hope these stories and ideas can bring you some inspiration about love.
 That’s all for my part of the presentation.

-That's all.
  Thank you all for listening!